 *The fact that I grew up 600 miles from the nearest ocean and the closest thing I had to a body of water is known as the “Muddy Miss’ipp” is most likely the reason for this.

-I know I’m probably the last chick on earth to go snorkeling but in case I’m not, heed my advice!
+I know I’m probably the last person on earth to go snorkeling but in case I’m not, heed my advice!
 If you have yet to go snorkeling in Hawaii, heed my advice!
-This definitely tops the list of ‘things to do in Hawaii.’
+This definitely tops my suggested list of ‘things to do in Hawaii.’
 Actually, just read on.
 You’re bound to get something out of this article and if nothing else, I’ve included pictures of baby dolphins.
 You’re welcome.

 After researching my ass off

 Wild Side advertises whale watching, swimming with dolphins, and turtle reef snorkeling with a 95+% sighting rate all in the animals’ natural habitats.
 Sure, that sounds like a great pitch but what really sold me was their undeniable respect for the animals above all else.
 I don’t want to swim with captured, trained dolphins in an enclosed area.
 I don’t want to snorkel alongside idiots who think it’s fun to provoke animals (the cage bangers of the zoo world).
 And I don’t want to support a company that views any of that as acceptable.
 I want to see these animals and experience the ocean on their terms and Wild Side agrees with this 100%.

 Note: I’m not affiliated with Wild Side Specialty Tours; I’m just *that* impressed with them.